BelgianBitcoinAssociation/website-src/octopress/source/_posts/2014-09-15-the-first-french-speaking-bitcoin-conference-in-europe.markdown

 ---

-{% img center /images/btc2b_logo.png 250 250 %}
+{% img center /images/euro-bitcoin-avatar.jpg 250 250 %}

-The First french-speaking Bitcoin conference in Europe will take place in Paris on October 8th, 2014.
+The first french-speaking Bitcoin conference in Europe will take place in Paris on October 8th, 2014.
 [Euro Bitcoin](http://eurobitcoin.org) will be held at the Bibliothèque François Mitterrand (BNF).

-The event is organized by the [http://bitcoin-france.org/](Association Bitcoin France), with the support of the [http://www.bitcoinassociation.be](Belgian Bitcoin Association) and the [http://bitcoinassociation.ch/](Swiss Bitcoin Association Switzerland).
+The event is organized by the [Association Bitcoin France](http://bitcoin-france.org), with the support of the Belgian Bitcoin Association and the [Swiss Bitcoin Association Switzerland](http://bitcoinassociation.ch).
 It will feature an interesting pannel of speakers from various horizon (both inside and outside the bitcoin community), both in French and English.

 If you are a business, there are still few sponsorship opportunities open.